Select another wine

 About

-The grapes were hand harvested and brought back to the cellar for 12 days of spontaneous carbonic maceration in a closed stainless steel tank.
-Then, the wine was pressed off the skins and sent to used oak to mature for six months.
-The wine was then bottled with a gentle fining, filtration, and small dosage of sulfur.
+The grapes were hand harvested and brought back to the cellar for spontaneous fermentation.
+About 40% of the batch went through carbonic maceration in a closed stainless steel tank, and the rest fermented as whole clusters in an open tank.
+After 25 days, the wine was pressed off the skins and sent to used oak to mature for five months.
+The wine was then bottled with a gentle filtration and small dosage of sulfur.
+No fining.

 Stats